Justinj64/Flask_Movie_Database/README.md

 # Installation

-Python dependencies are in requirements.txt file under each sub folder.
+Python dependencies are in requirements.txt file under /flask_app and /celery_app/src.

 For installation of components, follow the below given steps:
 ```